bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-3--arduino-analog/challenge-activity-1--dino-run/README.md

   Serial.print(" ");
   Serial.println(differenceObstacle);

-  if (watch > 60 &&                                                     //watch is used to make sure the Servo is not overloaded with commands
+  if (watch > 60 &&                                                     //watch is used to make sure the Servo is not overloaded with commands.
   (differenceObstacle >= tolerance                                      //Compares difference in photoresistor readings with the inputted
   ||differenceBackground >= tolerance)) {                               //tolerance level.
     jump();